Oda Nobunaga: Battle of Tedorigawa

-In November, 1577, The Battle of Tedorigawa took place near the Tedori River in Japan's Kaga Province.
+In November 1577, the Battle of Tedorigawa took place near the Tedori River in Kaga Province.
 Kenshin tricked Nobunaga's forces into launching a frontal attack across the Tedorigawa and defeated him.
-Having suffered the loss of 1,000 men, the Oda withdrew south.
+Having suffered the loss of 1,000 men, the Oda forces withdrew south.
 The result was a decisive Uesugi victory, and Nobunaga considered ceding the northern provinces to Kenshin, but Kenshin's sudden death in early 1578 caused a succession crisis that ended the Uesugi's movement to the south.

-By 1580, Nobunaga was the most powerful lord in Japan, controlling 20 provinces in central Japan: Owari, Mino, Omi, Iga, Ise, Yamato, Yamashiro, Kawachi, Izumi, Settsu, Echizen, Hida, Kaga, Shinano, Kai, Tango, Harima, Inaba, Tanba and Bizen.